colingorrie/quartz/content/notes/Sakrat languages.md

 ### 500–0 BP

-The displacement of the Pre-Pkwak speakers of the northern peninsula of Continent A continued until the entire region was speaking a variety of Sakrat B2 called Pkwak.
+The displacement of the Pre-Pkwak speakers of the northern peninsula of Continent A continued until the entire region was speaking a variety of Sakrat B2 called [[notes/Pkwak|Pkwak]].
 This process was complete by 300 BP.

 Around 400 BP, speakers of Kra Nzlor sailed to [[notes/Continent E|Continent E]] where they came to exert strong cultural influence on speakers of [[notes/Lenethailef|Lenethailef]] (the [[notes/Tarunian exchange|Tarunian exchange]]).